LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

 ### 1.4 Create a Pandas Dataframe
 {: .text-justify}
 At this point we scraped the data but **cannot process the information so far** since it is still in HTML-format.
-In order to perform data cleansing and manipulation to with the goal to visualize data, we **assign the HTML-code to a Pandas DataFrame**.
+In order to perform data cleansing and manipulation with the goal to visualize data, we **assign the HTML-code to a Pandas DataFrame**.

 ```python
   import pandas as pd